Dr. Esther Wai Yin Chan (陳慧賢)

 Undergraduate training for Randomised Clinical Trials (RCTs) 2019-2020

-We wish to provide training to undergraduate students to participate in multicentre randomised clinical trials in Hong Kong, as summer research experience or overseas research exchange.
+We provide training to undergraduate students to participate in multicentre randomised clinical trials in Hong Kong, as summer research experience or overseas research exchange.
 The training period will be a minimum of two months.
-Students will receive training in RCT study design, trial project management, patient screening and use of clinical assessment scales.
+Students will receive training in RCT study design, trial project management, patient screening, and use of clinical assessment scales.
 Students in pharmacy, nursing, medicine or related disciplines who wish to enhance research skills or gain clinical exposure in the Accident & Emergency department and ward settings are encouraged to apply.
 For application and enquiries, please email Dr. Esther Chan with CV at email@example.com

 Seeking full time PhD candidates and Research Assistants commencing 2019-2020

 We are seeking highly organised and motivated registered practitioners in nursing, pharmacy, medicine or related disciplines to conduct research in the areas of clinical trials, medication safety, pharmacoepidemiology and pharmacoeconomics.
 We are also seeking Research Assistants who have knowledge of data analysis and presentation and capability to work independently.
 Experience in working with large data sets, programming and pharmacoeconomic models will be an advantage.

 For further information please email Dr. Esther Chan with your research proposal and CV (firstname.lastname@example.org).